ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/openai/README.md

 The plugin uses the [OpenAI](https://openai.com/) engine.

-It is called "ChatGPT " in the interface and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.
+It is called "ChatGPT" in the interface and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.

 ## How to use